BlankParenthesis/PxlsNetworking/extensions/chat.md

 ## /chat/rooms
 ### GET
-Information on all chatrooms.
+A list of all chatrooms.
+#### Request
-Returns an array of Chatroom objects.
+An array of Chatroom References.
 #### Errors
 | Response Code | Cause                                                       |
 |---------------|-------------------------------------------------------------|